What Is General Maritime Law?

 This body of law controls the legal issues that arise in offshore accidents.
 Maritime law grants people who are injured while at sea the right to take legal action against the responsible parties through a variety of claims, including maintenance and cure, seaworthiness and personal injury claims.
 A variety of people, from maritime workers to ship passengers, can file a claim under general maritime law if they have been injured due to negligence or a willful act.

 If you have been hurt through no fault of your own on the open water, you have options.
-To discuss your specific situation with an experienced Houston maritime lawyer, contact Michael P. Fleming & Associates, P.C., today.
+To discuss your specific situation with an experienced Houston offshore injury lawyer, contact Fleming Law, P.C., today.
 We have an extensive background in helping people who have suffered offshore injuries.
 We can provide a free consultation today.

 How Does The Jones Act Differ from General Maritime Law?